Order Status and Informtion

 This policy does not cover:

-- Normal wear and tear
+- Normal wear and tear (i.e. bike flats)

-- Improper follow up maintenance
+- Improper follow up maintenanceΒ

 - Installation of parts or accessories not originally intended for, or compatible with, the bicycle as sold